 I like this cover.
 It’s basically the game’s villain, Scotia, sitting on a throne and throwing a lightning spell.
 It’s very detailed and quite nice.
 Later releases would add a border around it:

-This border isn’t bad but the title art is a bit better now.
+This border isn’t bad and the title art is a bit better now.
 At least, it isn’t as ugly as this one:

 The Japanese release had a more generic cover, though: